3 Ways to Send an Anonymous Email

 Ditch Gmail and Outlook

-Switch to encrypted email providers that ensure no third-party can view the message.
+Switch to secure email providers that ensure no third party can view the message.
 Your inbox is encrypted and protected by a private key held with you and you only.
 End-to-encryption for emails means that only the recipient has the key to decrypt the message.
 So, although the secure email providers store the data – your emails – on the servers, they do not have the capability to decrypt it.

 Gmail and Outlook use TLS encryption for securing an email while it’s in transit; it does not store it encrypted.
 And it can neither provide you with the confidence that it’s accessible only to you.

 ProtonMail is one of the leading secure email providers with technology that bolsters user privacy.
 From storing data with multiple layers of encryption to zero-logs policy, ProtonMail is a suitable replacement.
 It offers self-destructing messages that expire after a set time.